Chalwk/HALO-SCRIPT-PROJECTS/docs/HSP_SERVERS/servers/tag.md

 ---

-* Open Halo: Combat Evolved.
+* Open Halo: Custom Edition.
 * Navigate to the Multiplayer section.
 * Join by:
     * Searching for **Tag**
-    * Direct IP: `jericraft.net:2311`
+    * Direct IP: `jericraft.net:2308`

 ---

 ## 💡 Tips for Success

 - **As a Runner:** Use the plasma rifle to slow down the tagger and gain time to accumulate points.
 Stay mobile and try to avoid getting caught!
 - **As a Tagger:** Take advantage of your speed boost to chase down and tag runners.
-Timing your attacks is key—tag them before the turn time runs out!
+Timing your attacks is key, tag them before the turn time runs out!
 - **Map Knowledge:** On medium and small maps, the layout can make a huge difference.
 Learn the best hiding spots and chokepoints to outwit your opponents.

 ---